pdx-labs/demos/amazon_product_bot/Readme.md

 We use test_1.yaml file to run test in local environment to make sure it works in local environment

 If you are running Mac OS/ linux, type below in your terminal:

 ```
-export OPENAI_API_KEY="your secret key"
+export OPENAI_KEY="your secret key"
 ```
-For more information, please see [this page](https://www.immersivelimit.com/tutorials/adding-your-openai-api-key-to-system-environment-variables)

 Next,type below in the terminal:

 ```
-pdx test /CHANGE THIS TO YOUR PATH/amazon_bot_text_demo --debug
+pdx test /CHANGE THIS TO YOUR PATH/amazon_product_bot --debug
 ```

 Now you will see in your terminal,test_1 is running!

 ## Coding Samples